georchestra/georchestra/mapfishapp/src/main/webapp/app/addons/measurements/README.md

  * measure each segment
  * print the measurements

-Author: @fvanderbiest, with kudos to @jorix for the original [OL-DynamicMeasure](https://github.com/jorix/OL-DynamicMeasure) control.
+Author: @fvanderbiest & @jdenisgiguere, with kudos to @jorix for the original [OL-DynamicMeasure](https://github.com/jorix/OL-DynamicMeasure) control.

 ## Setup